Luke Maile Player Props: Reds vs. Phillies

 - Maile hit .221 with 10 doubles, three home runs and 19 walks.

-- Including the 81 games he logged a plate appearance in last season, he hit a long ball in three of them (3.7%), homering in 1.5% of his trips to the plate.

-- In 15 of 81 games last season (18.5%), Maile picked up an RBI, including two games with two or more RBIs.
+- Maile picked up an RBI in 15 of 81 games last season (18.5%), including two games with multiple RBIs.

 - In 17 of 81 games last season he scored a run, including multiple runs once.